On the impact of the supernova subsamples in reducing the Hubble tension: Minimizing the subpopulations mixing

-Overall, the results remain consistent with those obtained using the median stretch $x_{1}$ value ($\bar{x_{1}}$ = 0.087) as a division point of the stretch distribution.
-The most notable differences are again found for $H_{0}$ and $M_{B}$, as shown in Table \ref{tab:sne_lowhigh1}, although the discrepancy in the latter has decreased compared to the median-based division (see Table \ref{tab:sne_bins_median}), with differences of 2.00 $\sigma$ and 1.75 $\sigma$, respectively.
 This reduction may partly result from the smaller number of SNe included in the low-stretch bin, while the number of SNe in the high-stretch bin remains unchanged for the two approaches.
 Again, no other notable variations are found for the remaining parameters estimated from the two different stretch bins and the mass step is nearly consistent with 0 within 1$\sigma$ uncertainties for both bins, obtaining $\Delta_{\mathrm{host}} = -0.012 \pm 0.017$ (0.71 $\sigma$) for the low-stretch bin and $\Delta_{\mathrm{host}} = -0.013 \pm 0.012$ (1.08 $\sigma$) for the high-stretch bin.
 A complete summary of all parameters estimated using this approach, along with the corresponding discrepancies, is provided in Tables \ref{tab:sne_lowhigh1} and \ref{tab:sne_lowhigh2}.